nim312/geometry_spectral_analysis/README.md

 ## Reproducing the Results

 ### Step 1  Creating the geometries
-Make 5 copies of each of the 3D shapes in Blender, with amplitudes 0.01, 0.02, 0.05, 0.08, and 0.10.
-Create the waves using Geometry Nodes.
+Make 6 copies of each of the 3D shapes in Blender, with amplitudes 0.00, 0.01, 0.02, 0.05, 0.08, and 0.10.
+Create the waves using Geometry Nodes, which uses the equation δ(x,y) = ε[sin(2πx) + sin(2πy)].
+Export each geometry as an STL file, but this step can be skipped by using the files in the stl folder.

 ### Step 2  Voxelize the STL meshes